 Apply for Dutch Citizenship

-What are your marriage rights if you plan to host a legal wedding in the Netherlands?
+What are your marriage rights if you plan a legal wedding in the Netherlands, a Schengen area?
+Are you Dutch by descent (birth)?
 Travelling to Amsterdam with your fiancé(e) for an official marriage ceremony has its challenges.
 Your eligibility to marry depends on Dutch wedding regulations.
 It requires that one of the partners apply for Dutch Citizenship.
-Otherwise, both partners should reside in the Netherlands.
-It is a requirement for legally marrying.
-Non-Dutch citizens are obliged to apply for a residence permit.
-This is referred to as a verblijfsvergunning in Dutch.
-Before a civil wedding ceremony (official marriage) in the Netherlands you need Dutch citizenship.
+Otherwise, both partners should reside in the Netherlands to legally marry.
+Non-Dutch citizens must apply for a residence permit (verblijfsvergunning in Dutch) before a civil wedding ceremony in the Netherlands.
+Conclusion: Dutch citizenship is required to get officially married in NL.
 Source www.government.nl

 Appoint witnesses